3 min readThe Sale Process

 Waiting for the Perfect Year

-**[If the business is running reasonably well and you're motivated to sell, that's usually enough to start.]{.underline}**
+If the business is running reasonably well and you're motivated to sell, that's usually enough to start.
+(We dug into the sell-now-or-wait question separately.)

 Going Dark During Due Diligence